candacetribble/candace/README.md

 Unless we're working together on something right then, you have my permission to ignore messages from me during the evenings and on weekends.
 Again, family time, and life away from the office, is important!

 #### 1:1s
 1:1 meetings are a dedicated, regular time for us to meet and discuss whatever you'd like.
 They are not intended to be status meetings, unless that's the direction you'd like to take them.
-If you're uncertain what to discuss we could start with Heather's five questions or this guide.
+If you're uncertain what to discuss we could start with [Heather Brunner's five questions](https://growthhackers.com/amas/live-may-24-ama-with-heather-j-brunner-investor-mentor-director-and-ceo-of-wp-engine) (below) or [this guide.](https://getlighthouse.com/blog/effective-1-on-1-meetings/).

+1) Am I learning?
+2) Am I growing?
+3) Am I having fun?
+4) Does my manager have my back?
+5) Do I have a plan for the future?

 You, and therefore our 1:1 times, are important to me.
 I will do my best to make sure these meetings are not rescheduled, but in the event that I do need to move them I will send you a calendar notification when changes occur.